Sinkhole opens, swallows part of city bus during rush hour

 PITTSBURGH (AP) — The front of a city bus is up in the air after a sinkhole opened under it during rush hour in downtown Pittsburgh.

-The Port Authority of Allegheny County says only the driver and one passenger were aboard the bus when it plunged into the hole.
-The passenger was taken to a hospital for a minor injury Monday, and the driver was not injured.
+The Port Authority of Allegheny County says the only passenger was treated Monday morning for a minor injury.

 The agency tweeted that the bus was at a red light when the street gave way and the rear half plunged into the hole.